Winston D. Munnings

 My professional background is in diplomacy.
 I spent nearly twenty years as a Diplomat in the Foreign Service of the Commonwealth of The Bahamas, briefly serving as an Alternate Bahamas Representative to the Organization of American States (OAS) in Washington, D.C., from 1984 to 1986.

-After a four-year break starting in 1980 from the Diplomatic Service to work in the private sector in The Bahamas, I returned to the Washington, DC Embassy from 1984 to 1986 as Second Secretary and Consul.
+After a four-year break from the Diplomatic Service in 1980 to work in the private sector in The Bahamas, I returned to the Washington, DC Embassy from 1984 to 1986 as Second Secretary & Consul.

-In 1993, amidst a rapidly changing political landscape and shifts in Nassau's government, I found myself at a crossroads in my diplomatic career.
-After much reflection, I deliberately chose to resign my commission as Consul General, even though I still officially held the title (post-elections), following my Recall that was a direct result of the 1992 Elections outcome.
+In 1993, amidst a rapidly changing political landscape and shifts in the Central Government in Nassau, I found myself at a crossroads in my diplomatic career.
+After much reflection, I deliberately chose to resign my commission as Consul General, even though I still officially held the title (post-elections), following my Recall that was a direct result of the 1992 election outcome.

-During 1980-1984 in the private sector, I served as an Assistant News Editor, enhancing my skills in news selection and editorial decision-making at the Broadcasting Corporation of The Bahamas.
-In addition to this role, I also distinguished myself as a radio and television anchor at BCB.
+From 1980 to 1984, in the private sector, I worked as an Assistant News Editor at the Broadcasting Corporation of The Bahamas (BCB), enhancing my skills in news selection and editorial decision-making.
+In addition to this role, I also distinguished myself as a radio and television anchor.

 After a two-year partnership with the BCB, I freelanced as a Bahamas-based Correspondent for United Press International (UPI).
 During that time, I also worked as a Staff Journalist for The Nassau Guardian.
-This journalistic experience greatly improved my storytelling skills as a writer.
-Additionally, it deepened my appreciation for capturing moments through images, which was especially meaningful as an emerging photographer.
+This unique journalistic experience (Print & Electronic News Media) significantly improved my storytelling skills as a writer.
+Additionally, it deepened my appreciation for capturing moments through images, which was especially meaningful to me as an emerging photographer.

-As my diplomatic career was nearing its unavoidable conclusion, I deliberately chose to fully immerse myself in photography.
+As my diplomatic career neared its inevitable conclusion, I deliberately chose to immerse myself fully in photography.

 This passion motivated me to pursue formal education in Photography, earning a Diploma in Professional Photography from the New York Institute of Photography.
 Additionally, I earned a Diploma in Applied Photography from the Art Institute of Fort Lauderdale (A School of Professional Studies).

-I now live a semi-retired life, but I occasionally travel on writing or photography assignments that interest me.
-I can be reached at [email protected] or by leaving a message at (305) 342-6668.
+I now live a semi-retired life, working part-time with British Airways.
+Occasionally, however, I travel on writing or photography assignments that interest me.
+In this regard, I can be reached at [email protected] or by leaving a message at (305) 342-6668.

 |||||||||||||

-This is a photo featuring Sports Reporter Phil Smith (R) on the news set during a Saturday evening ZNS-TV 13 broadcast in 1981.
-Https://bit.ly/4fSLm8Q
+This is a photo featuring Sports Reporter Phil Smith (R) and me on the news set during a Saturday evening ZNS-TV 13 broadcast in 1981.

 |||||||||||||